LiorKogan/V1/README.md

 ![V1](Pictures/BB05.png)

-Sometimes we need to express a pattern that contains elements for which there is no assignment.
+Sometimes we need to express a pattern containing elements for which there is no assignment.
 For example, _any person whose first name is Brandon and who does not own a white horse_.
 Such patterns are composed of:

 * A 'positive' component - _any person whose first name is Brandon_
 * A negator - _does not_